AlexJReid/joedisplay/AWSIOT.md

 ### Web UI

 The web UI uses the AWS SDK for JavaScript to read and update the thing shadow.
-As the driver program running on the RPi is subscribed to the shadow topics, the changes made to the shadow will immediately take effect.
+As the driver program running on the RPi is subscribed to the shadow delta update topic, the changes made to the shadow will immediately take effect.
 If the RPi is offline, the shadow is still updated and the updated values will be used when it next starts up.

 The HTML and JavaScript are hosted from an S3 bucket in _website_ mode.
 Authorization is handled by entering an AWS access key and secret.
-This never leaves the browser, but a future improvement would be to make use of AWS Cognito.
+This never leaves the browser, but a future improvement would be to make use of AWS Cognito or maybe an intermediate API.

-It ain't pretty but it works.
+It ain't pretty, but it works.

 ![Web UI](doc/webui.png)
 ![Web UI Config](doc/webui-config.png)